haiwen/seafile-admin-docs/manual/setup/use_seasearch.md

     seasearch_url = http://seasearch:4080
     seasearch_token = <your auth token>
     interval = 10m

+    # if you would like to enable full-text indexing (i.e., search for document content), also set the option below to true (support from 13.0 Pro)
+    index_office_pdf = true
     ```

 3. Disable the ElasticSearch, as you can set `enabled = false` in `INDEX FILES` section: